belaran/chezlesbarbus/Fosdem.2018.BigTalk.md

 `RPE` your data is not safe either

-`DPL` ...so encrypt
+`DPL` ...so encrypt what needs to...

-`RPE` which means management secrets used 2FA
+`RPE` which means management secrets used strong auth 2FA

-`DPL` ..with SSO because: useability is not excuse for lack of security - and security is not an excuse for a lack useability
+`DPL` ..with SSO because: useability is not excuse for lack of security -

+`RPE` ... and security is not an excuse for a lack useability

-`RPE` Also don't forget that the battefield has extended to new territories
+`DPL` Also don't forget that the battefield has extended to new territories

-`DPL` such as continuous integration, delivery and cloud
+`RPE` such as continuous integration, delivery and cloud

-`RPE` finally, be *ready* to fight fire - because you are going to be haked
+`DPL` finally, be *ready* to fight fire - because you are going to be haked

-`DPL` ... or you are already.
+`RPE` ... or you are already?